 How can IoT Improve Energy Saving Behaviours in My Organisation?

-We have found that the lack of direct consequence means that employees are less likely to turn of a light, monitor air conditioning unit or time the start-up of machinery than they would be at home.
+We have found that the lack of direct consequence means that employees are less likely to turn off a light, monitor the air conditioning unit, or time the start-up of machinery than they would be at home.
 They are not responsible for the cost and, being part of a large organisation, they fail to see how their actions can make a difference.
 This can vary based on industry.
 Looking at healthcare and educational settings, employees will go out of their way but mostly for the comfort of those in their care.
-In busy public facing sectors such as retail, hospitality, and food and beverage the good intentions are there but energy saving behaviours fall far down the list when other tasks start to pile up.
+In busy public facing sectors such as retail, hospitality, and food and beverage, the good intentions are there but energy-saving behaviours fall far down the list when other tasks start to pile up.

-Our research collected data from over 1,600 employees and we found two main motivations for taking on energy saving behaviours at work.
+Our research collected data from over 1,600 employees and we found two main motivations for taking on energy-saving behaviours at work.
 One motivation was from those employees who were already concerned with climate change.
-They are more likely to take energy saving actions as they feel experience a sense of guilt when they do not act in a way that positively affects the environment.
+They are more likely to take energy-saving actions as they feel experience a sense of guilt when they do not act in a way that positively affects the environment.
 The second motivating factor was from those employees who are more engaged in and dedicated to their work.
-Their energy saving behaviours were driven by their want to do the right thing for the company and finding satisfaction in doing so.
-This gives us a better understanding in how to frame energy saving messages to employees.
+Their energy-saving behaviours were driven by their want to do the right thing for the company and find satisfaction in doing so.
+This gives us a better understanding of how to frame energy-saving messages to employees.